14 Top-Rated Attractions & Things to Do in Yakima, WA

 Cowiche Canyon Trail | Photo Copyright: Brad Lane

-The Cowiche Canyon Conservancy provides various special events, including butterfly release parties, guided walking expeditions, and volunteer opportunities.
-Check out their official website for more information and trail maps.
+The Cowiche Canyon Conservancy also hosts several special events throughout the year, including butterfly release parties, guided walking expeditions, and volunteer opportunities.

 Official site: https://www.cowichecanyon.org/